Right of Way Rules for Boating

 Be Cautious of Other Boaters

 Just like when you’re driving a car, just because the rules of the road exist, it doesn’t mean everyone follows them.
-Recreational boaters are notorious for not following the rules.
+Some recreational boaters may not follow the rules.
 If their actions seem unsafe, keep enough distance between you and them so that any unexpected maneuver won’t catch you off guard.

-While sometimes you may be operating under legal conditions, it’s still nice to give other boaters the respect and the space they deserve.
-Just because you have the right of way doesn’t mean you have to take it every time.
+While sometimes you may be operating under legal conditions, it is still nice to give other boaters the respect and the space they deserve.
+Just because you have the right-of-way doesn’t mean you have to take it every time.

-Even if you have the right of way in a situation that could be dangerous, it’s your responsibility to alter your course if it means avoiding an accident.
-If you did not change your course and an accident occurred, it’s possible you could still be at least partially at fault even if you did have the right of way.
+Even if you have the right-of-way in a situation that could be dangerous, it’s your responsibility to alter your course if it means avoiding an accident.
+If you did not change your course and an accident occurred, you could still be at fault even if you did have the right-of-way.
 Safety always takes precedence.

-When a vessel has the right of way, they’re called the “stand-on” or “burdened” vessel.
-If you’re the stand-on vessel, you have to confirm the actions of the give-way vessel by maintaining your course and speed until you pass them or need to alter your course.
+When a vessel has the right-of-way, they’re called the “stand-on” or “burdened” vessel.
+If you’re the stand-on vessel, you must confirm the give-way vessel’s actions by maintaining your course and speed until you pass them or need to alter your course.

 For this article, we’re assuming you operate a power-driven vessel — the rules are a little more complicated if you’re sailing.